 - Therapy for Black Girls: online space encouraging the mental wellness of Black women and girls; referral tool to find a therapist in your area

-- Therapist Directory: find trusted therapists that can help you navigate being a strong, Black woman; can search for in-office therapist by your location or virtual therapist
+- Therapist Directory: find trusted therapists that can help you navigate being a strong, Black woman; can search for an in-office therapist by your location or a virtual therapist

-- The Loveland Foundation: financial assistance to Black women & girls seeking therapy
+- The Loveland Foundation: financial assistance to Black women and girls seeking therapy

 - Therapy for Black Men: primarily a therapist directory for Black men seeking therapy; includes some resources and stories